 Magnetic clubs were first created by Ameron Rosvall of Sweden.
 Click here to see a video of them in action and more information about their history, creation, and use.
 Click here to see additional video of magnetic clubs.

 One of the most famous clubs of all time is Alexander Kiss’ “Dancing Club”, which he bounced up and down on his head while juggling seven rings.
-This amazing club is now owned by Paul Bachman of Chicago, IL (USA).
 Contrary to popular belief, the club doesn’t have a spring in it’s handle.
 Instead, the bottom (end cap side) of the club is weighted and the bands that make up the body of the club act as a spring, flexing as the weighted portion moves up and down.
 In place of a traditional knob is a flat disk.
 Below is a video of Kiss using it.

 The Transformer Club is a creation of prop innovator Jay Green.
 It appears to be a normal juggling club, but the bottom half of the club can be unscrewed to reveal a torch end.
 This prototype club is very well made and quite interesting.
 It is now in the Historical Juggling Props Exhibit.
 See the two following pictures of the Transformer Club.

 Henrys Professional Juggling Equipment of Germany produces the sparkler club.
 While it closely resembles a skeleton club, it’s designed to hold a sparkler.
 These clubs consist of 4o pieces and are an alternative to torches and illuminated clubs.
 You can see one below.

 Double handled clubs are made by Cabeza de Martillo of Chile.
 They allow the performer to catch either end or even juggling the middle as a ball.
 You can see them pictured below.